Covid-19

 A medicine delivers antibodies to a person’s body

-Talking with a doctor is an important first step for immunocompromised people seeking extra protection and to learn about a prescription to help prevent COVID-19.
+Talking with a doctor is an important first step for immunocompromised people to understand COVID-19 protection options.

 CDC: Updated COVID-19 ACIP Vaccination Recommendations